Choose a Major or Find a Career

 - Annual Mock Interviews with employers and alumni (typically in January)

 - Resources on how to interview successfully in-person, on the phone, or via video-conferencing technology

 Internships and Internship Funding

 Employers and grad schools often want candidates with experience.
 You need experience to learn about work and to earn money!
 So where do you get experience?
 From campus involvement, volunteer work, service learning, but also from summer jobs and internships.
 Schedule an appointment with a member of the Career Development staff to learn more about internship options, or visit our online job board Hiram CareerNet to find positions posted just for Hiram Terriers!

-If your internship is unpaid or low paid, Hiram College has several internship funding opportunities for eligible internships.
+If your internship is unpaid or underpaid, Hiram College has several internship funding opportunities for eligible internships.
+In 2019-2020, Hiram College was able to provide over $130,000 to students for unpaid or underpaid internships.
 Please visit our internship funding page for more information!

 The Washington Center

 Hiram College students have the unique opportunity of participating in The Washington Center’s Academic Internship Program in Washington D.C.
 The program is a full semester, and students can choose to participate in the program in the Fall, Spring, or Summer.
 During the Academic Internship Program, students will gain real world experience in an internship, participate in professional development through the LEAD Colloquium, and participate in one academic seminar of their choice.
 The Washington Center works with over 600 internship employers, so there are opportunities for every major.
 While participating in this program, students will receive academic credit at Hiram College.
 The Director of Career and Academic Development acts as the liaison to The Washington Center; for additional information on the program contact email@example.com.

 Graduating?
 Time to Make Plans!